homeski/pattern-adapter/README.md

 Cinnamon is a dog.

-He is wearing a duck costume.
+She is wearing a duck costume.

 Our code doesn't know.